Proof of identity

 Authorised person in a foreign country A person in a foreign country who is authorised by law in that jurisdiction to administer oaths or affirmations or to authenticate documents.

-Law Enforcement A Police officer; A Sheriff or Sheriff's officer; a member of the Australian Defence Force who is an officer; or a non-commissioned officer within the meaning of the Defence Force Discipline Act 1982 with 2 or more years of continuous service or a warrant officer within the meaning of that Act.
+Law Enforcement A Police officer; A Sheriff or Sheriff's officer; a member of the Australian Defence Force who is an officer; or a non-commissioned officer within the meaning of the Defence Force Discipline Act 1982 with five or more years of continuous service or a warrant officer within the meaning of that Act.

-Legal Professional Legal practitioner; a judge of a court; a magistrate; a chief executive officer of a Commonwealth court; a registrar or a deputy registrar of a court; a master of the court; a Bailiff; a Clerk of the court; a Trades marks attorney; a Patent attorney; a Commissioner for Affidavits; or a Commissioner of Declarations.
+Legal Professional Legal practitioner; a judge; a magistrate; a chief executive officer of a Commonwealth court; a registrar or a deputy registrar of a court; a master of the court; a Bailiff; a Clerk of the court; a Trades marks attorney; a Patent attorney; a Commissioner for Affidavits; or a Commissioner of Declarations.
 A person who is enrolled on the roll of the Supreme Court of a State or Territory, or the High Court of Australia, as a legal practitioner (however described).

 Medical and Pharmacy Medical Practitioner; Dentists; Pharmacists; Chiropractor; Nurse; Midwife; Optometrist; Physiotherapist; Occupational Therapist or Psychologist.